Lucius (band): Lucius EP and Wildewoman (2011–2015)

 The quintet released a self-titled EP in February 2012.
 Lucius received several placements in TV shows including Grey's Anatomy and Catfish: The TV Show.
-The band did a Tiny Desk Concerts performance in January 2013.
-The Silver Sound Music Video Film Festival + Band Battle awarded the "Go Home" video as Best Animation.
-Their song "Until We Get There" was featured in season 2, episode 24 of the TV show New Girl.
+The band did a Tiny Desk Concerts performance in January 2013 which is hailed by fans as one of their most iconic performances to this day.
+That same year, the Silver Sound Music Video Film Festival + Band Battle awarded the "Go Home" video as Best Animation.
+Their song "Until We Get There" gained significant popularity after its feature in season 2, episode 24 of the TV show New Girl.

-The band toured with the EP throughout the first half of 2013 while finishing the recording of Wildewoman, produced by band member Dan Molad.
+The band toured the EP throughout the first half of 2013 while finishing the recording of Wildewoman–produced by band member Dan Molad.
 Mom + Pop Music released Wildewoman in North America on October 15, 2013.
 It received favorable reviews from Rolling Stone and Consequence of Sound.
 The album was released worldwide on March 31, 2014, via Play It Again Sam.
 The Guardian described it as "60s girl group-inspired songs doused in a tonic of baroque pop and saccharine folk."
 The record was praised for its eclectic mix of musical styles that ranged from retro pop to reflective folk.

 The song "Until We Get There" was featured in the film If I Stay and was included on the 2014 soundtrack.

-During their world tour between the fall of 2013 and the end of 2014, they also played their own shows and music festivals.
-Lucius opened for artists including Tegan and Sara, The Head and the Heart, Sara Bareilles, Andrew Bird, City and Colour, and Jack White.
+During their world tour between the fall of 2013 and the end of 2014, Lucius also played music festivals and opened for artists including Tegan and Sara, The Head and the Heart, Sara Bareilles, Andrew Bird, City and Colour, and Jack White.

 The deluxe version of Wildewoman was released in October 2014.
 It features live recordings and covers, with one version of their song "How Loud Your Heart Gets" produced by Spoon's Jim Eno for Spotify.
 The band ended their world tour with a sold-out show at Terminal 5 in New York on December 6, 2014.